mhuang74-blog/proteiosic/content/posts/_index.md

 +++
 title = "Posts"
-description = "Blog posts accumulated over time." sort_by = "date" paginate_by = 5
+description = "What we've been up to" sort_by = "date" paginate_by = 5
 +++